jimbz/jimbz.github.com/content/index/thesis.md

 Date: 2013-10-28
 Order: 20

-My thesis' goal is the design of an augmented reality system.
+The goal of my thesis is the design and implementation of an augmented reality system.
 This broad subject led me to two main directions.

 # Optical-See-Through Augmented Reality
 ![Our optical see-through prototype][ost-system]